perliedman/node-hgt/README.md

 Read and query HGT files, for example from SRTM, for elevation data with high performance.
 Optionally, this module can also use cached and automatically download HGT files as required.

+node-hgt tries to be reasonably performant.
+A rough benchmark shows it can do 1.8M elevation calculations per second on my years old laptop.

 ## Install

 ```